KiwiCo Crates Review: Everything You Need to Know Before You Buy

 With the xylophone, you first needed to arrange the wooden boards from largest to smallest.
 This was a great way to teach your preschooler how to differentiate items by size and compare one or more objects.

 Next, we used the dot stamps to stamp each bar with a different color.
 Then we wrapped the rubber bands around the box and slid the xylophone bars between the sets of rubber bands.
-It might be confusing to a preschooler how to cross the rubber bands so that they hold the bars securely, so you might need to step in and help during this step.
+It might be confusing for a preschooler to cross the rubber bands so they hold the bars securely, so you might need to step in and help with this step.

 The crate also came with music sheets that your kids can stamp and make up their own melodies!
 Simply use the dot stamps to make a pattern in the empty circles, then follow along with the colored dots and hit the matching bar on the xylophone!

 Lastly, we made a dancing streamer with the fabric streamer and mallet that came in the Koala Crate.
-The kids decorated the streamer with dot stamps, and they had a lot of fun trying to blend two different colors together.
+The kids decorated the streamer with dot stamps and had a lot of fun blending two different colors.

 Kiwi Crate